20 of the Most Successful Products from Shark Tank

 A 2013 appearance and $175,000 investment by Corcoran led to this women’s accessory business owned by couple Rick and Melissa Hinnant growing from $1 million to over $20 million in sales.
 The expedited success left the owners scrambling to fill sock orders, which was met with some consternation by customers unhappy with the delays. (“I’m going to burn them,” wrote one impatient buyer.)
-Most of their orders come via their website, though they have a growing presence in boutique stores.
+Most of their orders come via their website, though they have a growing presence in boutique stores and on Amazon.

 7. BUBBA’S Q